+Provides students with the theoretical knowledge and practical skills essential to sport, physical education, health and fitness professions.
 All health promotion students will complete a 200-hour internship experience and a health promotion seminar to gain practical experience in their chosen career path.
-Our vision is to be recognized nationally and internationally for research, innovative curriculum, a multi disciplinary approach, and applied learning in preparing professional leaders in physical activity and health.
+Our vision is to be recognized nationally and internationally for research, innovative curriculum, a multi-disciplinary approach and applied learning in preparing professional leaders in physical activity and health.

 Conseiller ou conseillère aux études